slackapi/bolt-js/docs/_future/custom_functions.md

 module.exports = { SampleFunctionDefinition };
 ```

-Note that we import `DefineFunction`, which is used for defining our function, and also `Schema`, which has information on supported [Built-in types](https://api.slack.com/future/types).
+Note that we import `DefineFunction`, which is used for defining our function, and also `Schema`, which has information on supported [built-in types](https://api.slack.com/future/types).

-Just like [Workflows](/bolt-js/future/workflows), Custom functions have a unique `callback_id` and also require a `title`.
-Additionally, you can set inputs and outputs just like you can with Workflows.
+Just like [workflows](/bolt-js/future/workflows), custom functions have a unique `callback_id` and also require a `title`.
+Additionally, you can set inputs and outputs just like you can with workflows.

-Here's all the fields you can use when defining a Custom function:
+Here's all the fields you can use when defining a custom function:

 | Field | Expected value |
 | ---- | ------------------ |